1st Canadian Armoured Brigade, 1943-1945

 (Library and Archives Canada Photo, MIKAN No. 3208394)

 Crew from 11th Armoured Regiment Ontario Tanks, Lt.
 H.S.
 Nixon (on top), Sgt.
 T.W.
 McCutcheon (at side), and Tpr.
-E. Kobarnynka (in tank) driving in tank from Germans who had left it because of lack of gasoline, 10 May 1945.
+E. Kobarnynka (in tank) driving in a Sherman Firefly tank that had been captured by the Germans who had left it because of lack of gasoline, 10 May 1945.

 12th Armoured Regiment (Three Rivers Regiment)